aleixfalgueras/falgueras/README.md

 ### `falgueras.gcp`

 The functionalities of various Google Cloud Platform (GCP) services are encapsulated within custom client classes.
 This approach enhances clarity and promotes better encapsulation.
+File `services_toolbox.py` contains standalone functions to interact with GCP services.
+If there's more than one function for a particular service, they must be grouped in a custom client class.

 For instance, Google Cloud Storage (GCS) operations are wrapped in the `gcp.GcsClient` class, which has an attribute that holds the actual `storage.Client` object from GCS.
 Multiple `GcsClient`